andydbc/HologramShader/README.md

 Hologram
 ==========

-Hologram is a simple shader made in Unity.
+Hologram is a simple shader made in Unity.<br>
 This package is composed of a shader and a custom material editor to tweak the effect.

  ![screenshot](http://i.imgur.com/zUxwa8S.png)

+Video the effect here: https://www.youtube.com/watch?v=aGiExnjwIBM

 Material
 -------